Pinkas (Paweł) Rothenberg

 Is this Pinkas and his Lumber Mill? (found in his daughters photo archives)

 Despite these promising discoveries, three years passed, and we found nothing more to identify Pinkas’ Rothenberg family.
 I kept searching.
-I kept praying.
-I wondered—why couldn’t we get through this Rothenberg brick wall?
+I kept praying - why couldn’t we find Pinkas……?!

 Michael Tobias kindly kept his ear to the ground.
 Polish researcher Maciej Kolski from Polish Ancestors hunted through tax records and civic archives.
 Even Janusz, my helpful neighbourhood Polish historian, joined the effort.
 Yet the result was always the same: silence.
 Pinkas - or Paweł - remained stubbornly elusive.